 - The author information at the journal website you are interested in & look to see what sort of charges may be required.

 Some articles in the journal may be Open Access and some not (often depending on author charges).
 Most of the big scientific publishers offer this model.
-Go to this page on Hybrid journals maintained by MIT to learn more.
+The Publishers Association (UK) detailed the role of Hybrid journals.

 “Traditional” (Closed) Access Journals that allow self-archiving for Open Access